sargue/java-time-jsptags/README.md

 This project provides JSP tags for the new java.time package present in Java 8.

 The java.time packages are specified in JSR-310 and are based on the Joda-Time library.

 This project is forked from and based on the original Joda-Time JSP Tags.

 ### Project status

-The status is currently alpha stage.
+The status is currently beta stage.

 I started this project because I needed a replacement of Joda-Time JSP Tags after migration of a project to Java 8.
-There are some basic test but the project just uses some basic formatting so everything about locale, zones, parsing is untested.

 ### About

 This library works very similarly to the date-related tags in the jstl fmt library and almost exactly as the tags in the original Joda-Time JSP Tags.

 ### Requirements